The difference between a damaged vehicle and a “totaled” vehicle:

 Have a personal injury lawyer help with your property damage settlement:

 If you were seriously injured in the accident, you should get a free online case evaluation from an experienced personal injury attorney.
-Having an injury lawyer really helps alleviate the stress of an accident and takes the headache of phone calls and paperwork off your list of a million things to do.
-At our office, we handle our personal injury client’s property damage claims as a courtesy.
-(We don’t take a fee for this part of their case.)
-Also, if you have not sustained any serious personal injuries in your car, bicycle or motorcycle accident, there are services that will help you negotiate for the best property damage settlement possible (Google for these companies), but they will likely charge a fee.
+Having a personal injury traffic accident lawyer really helps alleviate the stress of an accident and takes the headache of phone calls and paperwork off your list of a million things to do.
+This will allow you to handle the property damage portion of your claim quickly and easily without the distraction of the more complicated bodily injury claim.
+If you have not sustained any serious personal injuries in your car, bicycle or motorcycle accident, there are services that will help you negotiate for the best property damage settlement possible (Google for these companies), but they will likely charge a fee.